ADHD shows an aberrant response to expected reward as well as to received reward.

 -

-Dorsolateral striatum: smallest increase of the dopaminergic response
+Dorsolateral striatum: smallest increase in dopaminergic response

 -